 The property owner has thirty (30) days to file a “Verified Claim” demonstrating ownership to the property.
 The court is precluded from allowing any extensions of time to file the claim.
 The claim of ownership must comply with the requirements of A.R.S. §13-4311 (E)-(F).
-A.R.S. §13-4311 can be found here.
 The claim must be served to the seizing agency and the attorney for the State.
 Depending on the specific facts of each case, the claimant must be careful to avoid exposing themselves to unnecessary criminal liability.
 Assistance from an experienced asset forfeiture lawyer is critical.

-Once a claim has been filed, the property owner has become a “Claimant”, and has acquired standing to challenge the forfeiture.
-Similar pitfalls, as well as other complications, are also associated with the next step in the litigation, e.g. filing an Answer to the State’s Complaint.
+Once a claim has been filed, the property owner becomes a “Claimant”; and has acquired standing to challenge the forfeiture.
+Similar pitfalls, as well as other complications, are also associated with the next step in the litigation; e.g. filing an Answer to the State’s Complaint.

 Retaining an Arizona Forfeiture Attorney

 The new forfeiture laws in Arizona promote hiring a civil forfeiture attorney to defend you in a forfeiture action.
-For someone who has not committed any crime, and has fallen victim to an overzealous police officer, there is little reason to not hire an asset forfeiture attorney.
+For someone innocent of a crime, and victim to an overzealous police officer, hire an asset forfeiture attorney.
 If you prevail, Arizona law requires the State to pay your legal fees, as well as treble damages.
-This extension of the law allows our legal team to defend innocent property owners without the property owner having to come out of pocket for their legal expenses.
+This allows our legal team to defend innocent property owners with little-to-no out-of-pocket fees for their legal expenses.